 In precedential orders, however, the State Water Board has recognized the appropriateness of addressing the human right to water when acting on water quality orders.
 Additionally, in 2016, the State Water Board recognized the right and adopted it as a core value and top priority for the State Water Board to consider in activities that could affect existing or potential sources of drinking water.
-In the introduction to Section III and in Section III.H, we explain that that the foundational objective of the new regulatory framework for nitrogen discharges established by this order, is to ensure dairy discharges cease to cause or contribute to concentrations of nitrate in groundwater that exceed water quality objectives, including safe drinking water limits.
+In the introduction to Section III and in Section III.F, we explain that that the foundational objective of the new regulatory framework for nitrogen discharges established by this order is to ensure dairy discharges cease to cause or contribute to concentrations of nitrate in groundwater that exceed the nitrate water quality objective.
 It should also be noted that, as discussed in the next section, we are making significant strides in administering programs to address the challenges faced by communities lacking access to safe drinking water.

-On April 21, 2016, after the Central Valley Water Board adopted the Dairy General WDRs, it too adopted the human right to water as a core value and committed to consider the right when taking actions that could affect existing or potential sources of drinking water, including permitting decisions.
-On remand, we expect the Central Valley Water Board will undertake any relevant actions described in Central Valley Water Board Resolution R5-2016-0018 to ensure the human right to water is meaningfully considered in the development of the revised dairy general waste discharge requirements.
+On April 21, 2016, after the Central Valley Water Board adopted the 2013 Dairy General WDRs, it too adopted the human right to water as a core value and committed to consider the right when taking actions that could affect existing or potential sources of drinking water, including permitting decisions.
+On remand, we expect the Central Valley Water Board will undertake any relevant actions described in Central Valley Water Board Resolution R5-2016-0018 to ensure the human right to water is meaningfully considered in the development of the interim and final revised dairy general waste discharge requirements.

 The State’s Antidiscrimination Law

-Petitioners contend the Dairy General WDRs violate the state’s antidiscrimination law because it disproportionately impacts low-income communities and communities of color already suffering from high levels of nitrates in their drinking water, inadequate access to health care, and inadequate drinking water supplies.
+Petitioners contend the 2013 Dairy General WDRs violate the state’s antidiscrimination law because it disproportionately impacts low-income communities and communities of color already suffering from high levels of nitrate in their drinking water, inadequate access to health care, and inadequate drinking water supplies.
+The State Water Board takes these concerns seriously.
+However, the existence of longstanding water quality disparities does not, by itself, establish that facially neutral general waste discharge requirements unlawfully discriminate under the state antidiscrimination law.

 The state’s antidiscrimination law prohibits a state agency program from discriminating based on race, ethnicity, national origin, and color, among other immutable characteristics.
-Where a state law is facially neutral (i.e., not intentionally discriminatory), like the Dairy General WDRs, the law is nevertheless deemed impermissibly discriminatory if it has an adverse disparate impact on members of a protected class.
+Where a state law is facially neutral (i.e., not intentionally discriminatory), like the 2013 Dairy General WDRs, the law is nevertheless deemed impermissibly discriminatory if it has an adverse disparate impact on members of a protected class.

 In support of their argument, petitioners cite generally to a report and a research study that explain that Latino and low-income communities are more likely to have contaminated drinking water in the Central Valley region, often due to groundwater nitrate contamination.
-Both cited documents were published years before the Dairy General WDRs were adopted and neither is particularly relevant to whether the Dairy General WDRs violate the state’s antidiscrimination law.
-Petitioners do not present any argument nor provide any direct evidence that the Dairy General WDRs create a disproportionate, adverse impact on Latinos (or low-income) communities reliant on groundwater for consumption as compared with other residents reliant on the same groundwater for drinking water supplies.
+Both cited documents, while relevant to understanding the historical and ongoing groundwater quality challenges, do not analyze the incremental impacts of the 2013 Dairy General WDRs; they were published years before the 2013 Dairy General WDRs were adopted and neither is particularly relevant to whether the 2013 Dairy General WDRs violate the state’s antidiscrimination law.

+To demonstrate unlawful disparate impact, petitioners would need to show that the 2013 Dairy General WDRs itself results in a materially greater adverse effect on protected communities than on other similarly situated users of groundwater for drinking water.
+Petitioners do not present any argument nor provide any direct evidence that the 2013 Dairy General WDRs create a disproportionate, adverse impact on Latinos (or low-income) communities reliant on groundwater for consumption as compared with other residents reliant on the same groundwater for drinking water supplies.